thep-vit/tweBackendv1/README.md

 3. basic frontend with hbs dynamic rendering
 4. validation using validator during db storage
 5. auth middleware - checks for jwt token during login/signup and stored browser cookie.
-6. Other functionality to be added
+6. picture upload for each article

 &copy;
 Copyright of The Hindu Education Plus Club VIT Vellore